axeLlie599/notes-front/README.md

 - So.. this should be the note taking app with syncing to the simplest api on Python's fastapi.
 The app now in construction.

-- currently the app in progress of rebuilding codebase to use Material You guidelines.